Property Investment Finance: Video 4

-Want to know how to calculate your Loan to Value Ratio and use equity to continue purchasing more property?
-Here is a quick video to help.
+Do you want to know how to calculate your Loan to Value Ratio and use equity to continue purchasing more property?

 Just like when you’re in the military, the property investment space has got its own jargons and acronyms.
 One we’re going to talk about today is LVR (Loan to Value Ratio) and available equity.